Jason Klumb: Early life and education

 Jason Klumb grew up in Butler, Missouri.
 After high school, he attended William Jewell College in Liberty, Missouri.
 He spent his sophomore year in college studying abroad at Seinan Gakuin University in Japan.
 During his junior year, he interned with the office of U.S. Congressman Ike Skelton.
 Klumb earned his Juris Doctor from the University of Missouri School of Law in 1996 while he was a Missouri State Representative.
 Klumb also has a Master of Science degree from the London School of Economics.
 He is pursuing a PhD through the Bloch School of Management at the University of Missouri - Kansas City, in the area of Public Administration.
 His studies have focused on public private partnerships as applied to transportation, infrastructure, and sustainability projects.

 Missouri House of Representatives

 Jason Klumb temporarily left law school in 1992 to work on Mel Carnahan’s campaign for governor in 1992.
 After a short time with the Carnahan campaign, Klumb left to launch his own campaign for the Missouri House of Representatives.
 Klumb was elected to the Missouri House of Representatives in 1992.
 At age 24, he was one of the youngest members ever to serve in the Missouri legislature.
 Klumb represented Bates, Cass, and Vernon Counties as the 125th District Representative to the Missouri House of Representatives.
 Klumb was elected to a second term in 1994.
 As a State Representative, Klumb was Chairman of the Administrative Rules Committee.
 He was also a member of the Ways and Means, Commerce, and Agri-Business Committees.
-Klumb returned to finished his law degree at the University of Missouri while serving in the Missouri House.
+Klumb returned to finish law school at the University of Missouri while serving in the Missouri House.